If you’re looking for affordable vegan hiking shoes then you’ve come to the right place – we’ve found the perfect pair!

 To find 100% vegan hiking shoes is no easy feat and the shoe manufacturers know this.
 You can find vegan options but once you try to find a high performing shoe the prices tend to sky rocket.
 As we’re pretty crazy about hiking and the outdoors it was important to find a cruelty free solution that would get us through the mountains.

-After a lot of searching we came across the Chameleon Wrap Slam from Merrell which ticked all the boxes.
-Don’t worry you can find them much cheaper at different shops, we’ve listed them further down.
-Since Christmas they’ve really been put to the test.
-They’ve been worn in hot and cold conditions, wet and dry, on hiking trails, on cycle tours and for everyday use (basically they haven’t been taken off).
-And, the end result is… they’re pretty damn good.
+After a lot of searching we came across a pair of vegan hiking shoes from Merrell which tick all the boxes and comes at a very affordable prices.
+We started using the Chameleon Wrap Slam since Christmas and they’ve really been put to the test.
+They’ve been worn in hot and cold conditions, wet and dry, on hiking trails and mountain tracks, on cycle tours and for everyday use (basically they haven’t been taken off).
+The end result is… they’re pretty damn good.
 I’ve spoken with many other vegans who wanted affordable vegan hiking shoes so I thought I’d write this to let you all know.

 Why are they so good?

 For me, most importantly, the low ankle shoes are incredibly comfortable with a nice cushioned heel and lacing which hugs your feet.
 There’s also an elasticated band on the inside, from the sole to the tongue, keeping your feet snug even if your laces loosen.

 Because of the materials and ventilation the shoes are very lightweight and breathable.
 I loved this because even after working up a sweat your feet stay nice and cool (plus your feet don’t pong).
 At 482g you don’t feel weighed down like other hiking boots and this really helps keep a spring in your step on longer hikes or throughout the day.